wenewzhang/mixin_labs-php-bot/README.md

     ,  //import your private_key
 ];
 ```
-Replace the value with **YOUR APP** mixin_id, client_id, client_secret, and the pin, pin token, session_id, private key you have already generated them in dashboard.
+Replace the value with **content generated in dashboard**.

 ### Hello world
-Fill the following content in app.php, create it if it is missing in your folder
+Copy the following code into app.php, create app.php file if it is missing in your folder
 ```php
 <?php